Eleanor Pam: Career

 Pam's first job was a part-time job in Manhattan as a filing clerk, for the Metropolitan Life Insurance Company.
 She was a high school senior at the time and sought work to help pay for her college education at Brandeis.
 It was a highly competitive college and she (and the family) had very little money, but she was accepted and received a scholarship.

 After graduating, she wanted to "give back" to her community, so she returned to her old neighborhood of Brownsville and taught for five years at a Special Service School for disadvantaged youths.
 Pam then found employment at a high school in Levittown, New York as a Guidance Counselor.

 In her 20s, Pam became a Professor, Dean, Executive Assistant to the President, Labor Relations Designee and Director of Special Programs at one of the colleges at the City University of New York.
 At the time only 1% of the female faculty were full professors- the highest level in the academic ladder, but Pam was able to achieve that rank in record time.
 There she created the first Women's Center.
 The Center offered counseling services and legal assistance, covering areas such as finance.
 These legal assistances covered areas such as help in finance, health and mental health, employment, divorce, custody, sexual abuse, and mortgage applications for many women who needed it.
 The Women's Center became headquarters for intense feminist political activity within the University, led and supported by Pam.
 She also spearheaded and helped draft a major sex discrimination class action lawsuit against the University on behalf of female faculty and staff, the first of its kind, which was favorably settled after ten years of litigation.
 It became a model for such class actions at colleges all over the United States.

-While holding senior-level management positions in the university, Pam was simultaneously working towards her doctoral degree and also teaching graduate level course as an Adjunct professor at New York University's Graduate Division.
+While holding senior-level management positions in the university, Pam was simultaneously working towards her doctoral degree and also teaching graduate level course as an adjunct professor at New York University's Graduate Division.

-Eleanor Pam joined the National Organization for Women in 1966 or 1967.
+Pam joined the National Organization for Women in 1966 or 1967.
 She co-founded NOW's first Education Committee with her friend, Kate Millett, where she served as its Vice President.
 Their work became the foundation for many studies and a raised national consciousness about the systematic bias against girls and women that infected the entire educational system.
 This resulted in dramatic changes to gender-based educational practices in the United States and other countries.
 It was also the precursor for Title IX.

 Pam was invited by Mayor of New York City, Rudolph Giuliani, to join his Commission to Combat Family Violence.
 She served on the Commission, pro bono, for 8 years.

-Pam was a Visiting Professor at the John Jay College of Criminal Justice and founded its first Domestic Violence Center and became its Director there.
+Pam was a visiting professor at the John Jay College of Criminal Justice and founded its first Domestic Violence Center and became its Director there.

 Together with other activists and feminist organizations she worked on passing the anti-stalking law for the state of New York; it took ten years for the bill to pass.